 This next set of spinal backbending poses are all "belly down" poses.
 Here again the idea is to use your spinal erectors, gluteus maximus and hamstrings together for a more or less "whole body" back bend.

-Moving back to the floor in prone (belly down) position for cobra pose.
+Moving back to the floor in prone (belly down) position for cobra yoga pose.

 Use your spinal erectors to lift your chest and bend your spine backwards.
 Then with your hands beside your chest as if doing a push up, keep your spinal erectors activated and use your arms to help lift your chest higher.